halestar/LaravelDropInCms/README.md

 essential to release a v1.0

 These requirements are subject (and in fact, most likely) to change and I will cross them out (probably) as I build things.
-I plan on keeping stable releases as odd versions and using even versions as dev, unstable releases.
-For example, the first release (considered stable, I know) is v0.1.0 and the latest is set to v0.1.3.
-Once all these new instructions are written up and released, I will create a v0.3.0 release for both DiCms and the Blogger Plugin.

 The following features need to be implemented in order to release v1.0:

  - Comments need to be added.
 Heredoc and config comments.
  - The user interface needs to be overhauled.
 It is very ugly and needs to be updated.
- - The system needs to be able to be backed-up programmatically through an API and through an artisan command
+ - ~~The system needs to be able to be backed-up programmatically through an API and through an artisan command~~
- - Make css and js script re-arrangeable
+ - ~~Make css and js script re-arrangeable~~
  - Archive and de-archive sites
  - Preview needs to be enabled
- - Better asset supports for images and stuff
+ - ~~Better asset supports for images and stuff~~
- - Better editor support
+ - ~~Better editor support~~
  - GrapesJs needs to be heavily customized
  - Make sure it shows up nice on mobile
  - Add REST API to all models with Policy hooks
- - Upgrade the plugin system to allow for customization of css/js scripts, headers and footers from the front page.
+ - ~~Upgrade the plugin system to allow for customization of css/js scripts, headers and footers from the front page.~~
  - Document how to create a simple site, with pictures.
  - Make backups more secure by zipping, creating SHA's etc.
  - Provide a sample backup file that will build a default site.
  - Add alternatives for other kinds of settings mechanisms, such as redis.
- - Add publishable policies for users to easily extend.
-Possibly through artisan commands.
+ - ~~Add publishable policies for users to easily extend.
+Possibly through artisan commands.~~
- - Create an asset storage management system for centralized, shared management.
-Maybe a plugin?
+ - ~~Create an asset storage management system for centralized, shared management.
+Maybe a plugin?~~
  - Duplicate sites.
  - Update README to include better instructions and define the roadmap to include version milestones.